 Arguably, the most controversial aspect of data sovereignty is how it also dictates the way governments can or cannot access user information.
 A typical example is the Patriot Act: the US Government has the legal right to access data that is stored on US soil.
 This is similar to China which has rights for data stored on its soil, and, in all cases, it is a right that governments exert in the name of national security.
 This becomes an issue when the data of one country’s citizens is stored in another country, and national security cannot be enforced.
 Thus, the need for data sovereignty legislation.

-Data Sovereignty, A Political Problem?
+Data Sovereignty for Hotels, A Political Problem?

 While there is a lot of political and public relations equity in the topic of data sovereignty, this is primarily an issue of protecting peoples’ and companies’ data from being misused.
 Beyond politics and press, the reason why data sovereignty is important is that citizens and companies live and operate in their country and follow the laws, enjoy the freedoms and the protections that come with living or operating in their country.